Paul the Octopus: Similar predictors

 Some other German oracles did not fare so well in the World Cup.
 The animals at the Chemnitz Zoo were wrong on all of Germany's group-stage games, with Leon the porcupine picking Australia, Petty the pygmy hippopotamus spurning Germany's apple-topped pile of hay (instead of Serbia), and Anton the tamarin eating a raisin representing Ghana.

 Mani the parakeet of Singapore became famous for correctly predicting the results of all four quarter-final matches.
 Mani contradicted Paul by picking the Netherlands to win the final, resulting in some media outlets describing the game as an "octopus-versus-parakeet showdown".

 Rabio the Octopus who correctly predicted the results of all of Japan’s group stage games at the 2018 FIFA World Cup, was killed and sent to market, on 2 July 2018 by the Japanese fisherman who had caught it.

 Legacy

 In 2010, uTouchLabs developed an iPhone app called "Ask the Octopus".

 A 2010 Chinese thriller film Kill Octopus Paul depicts Paul's predictions as being part of an international match-fixing scheme.

 On 17 June 2014, during the 2014 FIFA World Cup, Paul was featured in a Google "doodle".
-He was represented as in heaven, perched on a billowy bed of clouds and adorned with a halo; when animated, he appeared to vacillate in his predictions for the day's matches.
+He was represented as being in Heaven, perched on a billowy bed of clouds and adorned with a halo; when animated, he appeared to vacillate in his predictions for the day's matches.
 Paul was again featured on 13 July in the doodle for the 2014 final.
-In that doodle, clicking on the clouds in the upper left brings up an image of Paul, similar to that in the earlier doodle, "cheering" on the final from heaven.
+In that doodle, clicking on the clouds in the upper left brings up an image of Paul, similar to that in the earlier doodle, "cheering" on the final from Heaven.
+He was also featured in the short film “A Visit from Mascot Verse” during the 2022 FIFA World Cup.